Hair Loss Texas Guide

 - Where can you find good hair replacement in Dallas, Texas?

 - What nonsurgical hair replacement cost?

 Find out which hair loss solution is right for you.
 Nu Hair of DFW Texas is determined to bring you medical hair restoration and non-surgical hair loss treatment options.
 The Dallas hair restoration center offers patients the opportunity to regain fuller, natural appearing hair so that they can live carefree with self-confidence.
 Contact Us for your "no pressure" no obligation consultation.
-To schedule, your private consultation, please call us at 972-490-7766 or fill out the HAIR CONSULTATION form with any questions or concerns.
+To schedule, your private consultation, please call 972-490-7766 or use the CONTACT form with any questions or concerns.
 BY APPOINTMENT ONLY.